ntustison/PaperANTsX/Text/intro.md

 correction [@Tustison2009e] and denoising [@Manjon:2010aa]), joint label fusion [@Wang:2013aa;@Wang:2013ab], and brain cortical thickness estimation [@Das:2009aa;@Tustison:2014ab] (cf Table \ref{table:papers}).
-\textcolor{blue}{According to GitHub, recent unique “clones” have averaged 34 per day with the total number of clones being approximately twice that many.
-50 unique contributors to the ANTs library have made a total of over 4500 commits.
-Additional insights into usage can be viewed at the ANTs GitHub website.}

 Additionally, ANTs has been integrated into multiple, publicly available workflows such as fMRIprep [@Esteban:2019aa] and the Spinal Cord Toolbox [@De-Leener:2017aa].
 Frequently used ANTs pipelines, such as cortical thickness estimation [@Tustison:2014ab],